 Obermatt Strategy Index

-- Fewer performance inhibitors: Performance inhibiting target and budget negotiations are mitigated because their importance decreases with indexed performance assessment.
+- Fewer performance inhibitors: Performance inhibiting target and budget negotiations are mitigated.
+Their importance decreases with indexed performance assessment.

-- Better overview: Lesser-known markets and regions become more transparent thanks to direct regional and segment performance comparison.
+- Better overview: Lesser-known markets and regions become more transparent thanks to direct regional and segment performance comparisons.

-- More growth: The overemphasis on cost reduction programs is mitigated through growth promoting performance measurement (more on this and in the Neuer Zürcher Zeitung).
+- More growth: Overemphasis on cost reduction programs is mitigated through growth promoting performance measurement (more on this and in the Neuer Zürcher Zeitung).

-These advantages result in more performance orientation, which has previously suffered from performance inhibiting target- and budget-based controlling methods.
+These advantages result in a more performance focused orientation, which has previously suffered from performance inhibiting target- and budget-based controlling methods.

 Measure performance easier

 The Obermatt Strategy Index makes controlling and financial reporting simpler and more transparent.
 Because company performance is measured relative to the market, CFOs and controllers can create more effective and more relevant financial reports.
 You benefit in three ways: